 In the meantime, I have to pump myself up for 104° yoga and the dude who comes to class every week in his TINY leopard print undies and nothing else.
 The fact that he looks like Tarzan makes it extra weird and slightly uncomfortable for reasons I have yet to determine.

-I’ll think about the Tarzan situation and you think about this Pad Thai that I made for you.
+I’ll think about the Tarzan situation some more and you think about this Pad Thai recipe that I created for you.
 And then stop thinking about it and make the damn thing.
 Here’s what my dear friend and dedicated recipe tester had to say about it. (can you see how our friendship just works?)

 Ginger Almond Pad Thai